microsoft/Microsoft365DSC/docs/docs/concepts/personas.md

 <tr>
 <td width="25%" rowspan="2"><img src="../Images/Personas/CollabAdmin.jpg"/></td>
 <td style="text-align:right"><strong>Description:</strong></td>
-<td><p>The Teams Collaboration Administrators are responsible for ensuring the proper functioning the Teams collaboration features, such as managing channel, managing teams, etc. and for their associated policies (e.g., Teams Channel Policies, Teams Messaging Policies, etc.).
+<td><p>The Teams Collaboration Administrators are responsible for ensuring the proper functioning of the Teams collaboration features, such as managing channel, managing teams, etc. and for their associated policies (e.g., Teams Channel Policies, Teams Messaging Policies, etc.).
 They are dealing with components such as:</p>
 <ul>
     <li>TeamsAppPermissionPolicy</li>
     <li>TeamsChannel</li>